meganl1008/Sleepless-In-SFO/README.md

 I began to conduct outside research by reading articles on related topics to SFO.
 I came across an article where I learned that FAA changed flight paths to and from SFO in 2015.
 The article specifically mentioned one (28 L/R) passing through the Palo Alto area.
 This seemed like a credible reason for the influx in Palo Alto complaints and so I began to look at the SFO Runway Usage data to test my hypothesis.

+SFO Runway Usage data showed the number of flights using each of the runways.
+Again, I used Pandas to clean the data and identify trends.
+From my analysis, 28 L/R has been utilized the most since 2015 since it's the biggest runway at SFO, thus contributing to the increase in flights passing through Palo Alto.